smlund/warp_ecr_beamline/readme.txt

   % git filter-branch -f --index-filter 'git rm --cached --ignore-unmatch file.pkl'

+Another command that can help:

+  % git filter-branch -f --tree-filter "rm -rf *.pkl" --prune-empty -- --all

 This should ONLY be used in cases where it is really needed (large files that should not be there).